World War I in literature: Late 20th-century and beyond

 War Horse (1982) by Michael Morpurgo is set in World War I and won the Whitbread Book Award for 1982.
 It has been adapted into a play and film.
-U.S. writer Mark Helprin's A Soldier of the Great War and French novelist Sebastien Japrisot's A Very Long Engagement both appeared in 1991.
+US writer Mark Helprin's A Soldier of the Great War and French novelist Sebastien Japrisot's A Very Long Engagement both appeared in 1991.
 The novel Birdsong (1993) by Sebastian Faulks received much praise.

-Of similar acclaim is Pat Barker's Regeneration Trilogy; the third novel from the series The Ghost Road, received the most prestigious award in British fiction: The Booker Prize in 1995 (though the nomination implied the award was for the whole series).
+Of similar acclaim is Pat Barker's Regeneration Trilogy; the third novel from the series, The Ghost Road, received the most prestigious award in British fiction, The Booker Prize in 1995 (though the nomination implied the award was for the whole series).
 In 2014, during the centenary of the World War I, the Indian author Akhil Katyal published the poem 'Some letters of Indian soldiers at World War One' marking the contribution of more than a million Indian soldiers to the war.

 To the Last Man: A Novel of the First World War (2004) is a novel written by Jeff Shaara that uses perspectives from the generals and the doughboys and from the Allies and the Germans.

 The 2011 novel The Absolutist was written by John Boyne, the story featuring two teenage friends who enlist in the British army together and experience the war on the Western Front.
 The 2016 novel No Man's Land by Simon Tolkien (grandson of J. R. R. Tolkien) portrays a working-class boy who has been adopted by a wealthy family and who interrupts his Oxford studies to serve in the trenches.

-The 2017 novel Kings of Broken Things by Theodore Wheeler follows the Miihlstein family as they are displaced by fighting in Galicia during World War I and relocate to Omaha, Nebraska.
-The novel depicts the struggles of displaced people to build a new life during the war and dramatizes the lynching of Will Brown in Omaha during the Red Summer that followed the war.
+The 2017 novel Kings of Broken Things by Theodore Wheeler follows the Miihlstein family as they are displaced by fighting in Galicia during World War I and flee to Omaha, Nebraska.
+The novel depicts the struggles of displaced people to build a new life during the war and dramatises the lynching of Will Brown in Omaha during the Red Summer that followed the war.